garciarasines/garciarasines.github.io/_pages/about.md

   - /about.html
 ---

-I am a Chapman Fellow in the Department of Mathematics at Imperial College London.
-Previously, I was a postdoctoral researcher at the Institute of Mathematical Sciences (ICMAT-CSIC).
+I obtained a PhD in statistics from Imperial College London in 2021 under the supervision of Prof. Alastair Young.
+Currently, I am a Chapman Fellow in Mathematics at Imperial, where I returned after a postdoctoral stay at the Institute of Mathematical Sciences (ICMAT-CSIC).

 Research interests
 ======
-- Principles of statistical inference: conditionality, ancillarity, Fisherian-Bayes-Frequentist interplay.
-- Post-selection inference: valid inference for a data-dependent parameter of interest.
+- Selective inference: Statistical inference for data-dependent parameters of interest.
+I am interested in broadening the scope of application of current approaches via analytic characterisation of complex selection rules and derivation of robust computational techniques.
+I am also intrigued by the philosophical implications of the different approaches (conditional vs. unconditional paradigms, selection in Bayesian models, fixed vs. random designs).

-- Adversarial risk analysis: principled decision making under uncertainty and competition.
+- Adversarial risk analysis: This is a branch of Bayesian statistics concerning principled decision making under uncertainty and competition.
+I am interested in devising robust decision policies in complex environments involving a large number of agents.
+I have developed applications of this framework in cybersecurity, reliability, and retail pricing.